Kujibiki Unbalance (2006 series): Manga

-Keito Koume draw and wrote the manga adaptation of the series and was serialized in Kodansha's Afternoon magazine from April 2007 to December 2007.
-The plot of the manga roughly follows that of the anime, though there are some deviations, as noted below.
+A manga adaptation of the series, written and illustrated by Keito Koume, was serialized in Kodansha's seinen manga magazine Monthly Afternoon from September 25, 2006, (Note: Debuted in the magazine's November 2006 issue, released on September 25, 2006.) to December 25, 2007.
+(Note: Finished in the magazine's February 2008 issue, released on December 25, 2007.)
+The plot of the manga roughly follows that of the anime, though there are some deviations.
 Additionally, each volume of the manga adaptation also includes a bonus manga at the end, drawn by Shimoku Kio himself and featuring the characters from Genshiken at approximately the same time (in-universe) as the volume was originally released.